-Hudspeth, a Democrat, was the representative for Texas's 16th congressional district from 1927 to 1931.
+Hudspeth was the representative for Texas’s 16th congressional district and was a Democrat.
+He served from 1927 to 1931.

 From May 1919 to Mar 1931, Hudspeth missed 380 of 1,159 roll call votes, which is 32.8%.
 This is much worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||3||9.1%||65th|

 |Dec 1930-Mar 1931||33||33||100.0%||100th|